 3. Backend Driven Automated Video Editing

 There are apps which can perform automated video editing through external video processing or backend implementations.
 These apps require minimal or zero user interventions, and can edit the video, based on a pre-defined algorithm.
 Once the user selects the video, the video clip is sent to a backend server or an external server, where the stored algorithm processes the video.
 One such app is Magisto.
 Magisto can edit the video based on a pre-defined algorithm, without any intervention from the user.
 This app is available on both, the iOS platform and the Android platform.
-The algorithm does its work in the backend.
+The machine learning based algorithm does its work in the backend.
 The user only selects the theme, along with the theme he selects the soundtrack.
 The rest of the processing is done by the app itself.
 In this category, we have another software named GoPro Quik.
 It has more features, more effects, and more filters.
 It is suitable for professional editing.
 The app meant for backend processing are much more specialized in nature, apart from platform capability they are heavily dependent on the backend algorithm that is used for processing the media.
 If you have developed an algorithm that is competent enough to automate the video processing, then you can definitely try developing this type of app.

 From the discussion in this article, it can be easily said that developing a video editing app is not an easy task.
 Rather it could be a challenging experience.
 One of the primary challenges is the hardware limitations, which the developer needs to mitigate while developing a video editing app.
 On the other hand, once the developer overcomes the challenge and creates a video editing app loaded with features, the app could be a trendsetter in the app market.